-Figure 9.
-Mean point estimates and support intervals for each of the fixed effects from the GLMM for both learning and test in Experiment 3.
-Grey boxes denote the null region (RPE).
+Fig. 11 Mean point estimates and support intervals for each of the fixed effects from the generalized linear mixed effects model (GLMM) for both learning and test in Experiment 3.
+Grey boxes denote the null region (region of practical equivalence, RPE)

-In Experiment 3 we found that there was no overall VDAC effect.
-However, there was evidence of an interaction between rewarded and non-rewarded trials which suggests that there is a change between rewarded and non-rewarded trials over time.
-Numerically, participants were slower on rewarded compared to non-rewarded trials at the beginning of the test phase and became faster on rewarded relative to non-rewarded trials over time.
-One possible explanation for this finding is that when participants engage in singleton detection search mode, the interference by the reward-associated feature is suppressed over time.
-It has recently been shown that attention capture by salient stimuli can be prevented by inhibitory processes (Cosman et al., 2018; Gaspelin & Luck, 2018).
-Furthermore, it has been demonstrated that locations that are likely to contain a salient distractor are learned to be suppressed compared to locations with a lower probability of a distractor occurring (Wang & Theeuwes, 2018).
-We suggest that the reward-associated distractor creates an enhanced priority signal relative to non-rewarded stimuli, but over time participants actively suppress the reward-associated distractor resulting in faster RTs to rewarded trials over time compared to non-rewarded trials (See Figure 8).
+(Wang & Theeuwes, 2018).
+We suggest that the rewardassociated distractor creates an enhanced priority signal relative to non-rewarded stimuli, but over time participants actively suppress the reward-associated distractor resulting in faster RTs to rewarded trials over time compared to non-rewarded trials (See Fig. 8).
 When utilizing singleton detection mode, the priority signal for any salient item in the display is increased, requiring suppression of the reward-associated distractor to avoid distraction.
 This interaction was not observed in experiments in which a salient singleton was not present.